Flyter PAC VTOL 420-120

 Flyter was founded in February of 2018.
 In April 2018, it unveiled its vehicle concept, the PAC 420–120, a fixed wing VTOL with both electric and hybrid versions.
 The PAC 420–120 is modular, meaning its payload pod is interchangeable between a passenger and a cargo version.
-The aircraft gets its name because it has a take-off weight of 420kg and payload mass of 120kg.
+The aircraft's name is derived from its take-off weight of 420kg and payload mass of 120kg.
 Flyter plans to release incrementally larger versions of the aircraft including the PAC 710–200 and the PAC 1350-400, and utilize a variety of powerplants from all-electric to internal combustion in order to fulfill its mission requirements.

-Flyter is a Russian startup, and as such, the PAC's are designed less as urban air taxis and more as autnomous cargo vehicles that can transport payloads between remote regions of Russia.
+Flyter is a Russia-based startup, and has intended for the PAC's to serve less as urban air taxis and as autonomous cargo vehicles that can transport payloads between remote regions of Russia.

 Stage of Development

 Powerplant: All-Electric and Hybrid-electric versions are in development

 Range: 99 miles (all electric); 5569 miles (hybrid-electric)